pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-The only downside is that `dbg!` isn't automatically stripped in release builds so we have to manually remove it from our code if we don't want to ship it in the final executable.
+The only downside is that `dbg!` isn't automatically stripped in release builds, so we have to manually remove it from our code if we don't want to ship it in the final executable.

 ## Operator Traits

 All operators in Rust are associated with traits.
-If we'd like to impl operators for our types we have to impl the associated traits.
+If we'd like to impl operators for our types, we have to impl the associated traits.

 | Trait(s) | Category | Operator(s) | Description |
 |----------|----------|-------------|-------------|